glasnt/acetate/README.md

-# Slides Pager
+# 🛝 Acetate

 *This code base is considered exceptionally alpha.
 It will break, and you get to keep the shiny pieces.*

-Take two PDFs, generate one HTML.
+Take two PDFs -- one with slides, and one with slides and speaker notes -- and generate one HTML.

 Make for a nice format for reading slides in a webpage, allowing for richer interactions etc for people who learn better that way.